-Architect and senior fellow of the McLuhan Program in Culture and Technology of Toronto University, I’m a member of the board of directors of the Italian National Institute of Architecture (IN/ARCH) in Rome, where since 2003 I am in charge of the Institute’s Master’s Program.
-My studies are rooted in the fields of architecture and philosophy of science with a special interest in biology and anthropology.
-Key words for my research are: Man, Space, Nature, Technique, Ecology, Interactions, Resources, Energy, Landscape, Footprint, Past and Future.
-My goal is to build critical understanding of the present to suggest useful strategies to build the future.
+Architect and senior fellow of the McLuhan Program in Culture and Technology of Toronto University, I’m a member of the board of directors of the Italian National Institute of Architecture (IN/ARCH) in Rome, where from 2003 to 2016 I have been in charge of the Institute’s Master’s Program.

 In 2015 I participated in the interdisciplinary research on Rome, led by Tobia Zevi, and hosted by Italiadecide.
 Association for the quality of public policies, as head of Planning and Environment, elaborating the report Inhabiting Rome.
 Notes on Urban Metabolism.
 The research activity ended up in the creation of the association called Roma!
 Puoi Dirlo Forte aimed to play a political activism to sustain Rome public arena.